puppetlabs/trapperkeeper/README.md

 ## Hopes and Dreams

-Here are some ideas that we've had and things we've played around with a bit for improving trapperkeeper in the future.
+Here are some ideas that we've had and things we've played around with a bit for improving Trapperkeeper in the future.

 ### More flexible configuration service